One of the most impactful things we can do is inspire and equip youth to be conservation leaders.

 9) Spotlight on Soil

 Soil is a fascinating biotic AND abiotic part of forest ecosystems, containing rocks, minerals, decomposed organic matter, and a multitude of living organisms.
 As ecosystem stewards, it’s our job to help healthy soil develop by allowing natural decomposition to take place.
-Activity: Explore Soil Layer.
+Activity: Spotlight on Soil.

 Pollinators are a specialized group of consumers that help plants reproduce, and they help make a lot of the food that we eat!
 We can be stewards of pollinators by taking care of the native wildflowers that they love to eat.
 Activity: Pollinator Survey.